Read this article if you need a short intro to a timesheet and how it can help your team and business.

 Hourstack – Timesheet

-Hourstack is an online timesheet software option that offers basic time tracking and reporting features to monitor time across multiple workspaces.
+Hourstack offers essential time tracking and reporting features to monitor time across multiple workspaces.

-Like most web-based timesheet software, you can manage multiple workspaces, export your data, and manage teams.
+Like most web-based timesheet software, you can manage multiple workspaces, export data, and manage teams.
 After you set up teams and assign user roles, availability, and permissions, Hourstack allows you to easily create custom reports highlighting allocated hours vs. actual hours, along with entries, labels, and projects.
-You have the option to generate reports around users, teams, projects, labels, or none of the above.
+You can generate reports around users, teams, projects, labels, or none of the above.

-While the feature to add actual versus allocated hours is great, the stopwatch could use an upgrade.
-There’s no dedicated panel for it, so finding it for quick access is tricky.
-You can pause it except when you complete your task, and it eventually accumulates in a single time entry no matter how many distractions or breaks you take.
-Some employees, like me, might want to see detailed time-tracking activity to improve their work habits or performance.
+While the feature to add actual versus allocated hours is excellent, the stopwatch could use an upgrade.
+There’s no dedicated panel, so finding it for quick access is tricky.
+You can pause it except when you complete your task, and it eventually accumulates in a single time entry, no matter how many distractions or breaks you take.
+Some employees, like me, might want to see detailed time-tracking activities to improve their work habits or performance.

-Hourstack is your basic timesheet software option if you don’t need advanced timesheet tools.
-While Hourstack is a good project management software option, it would be great if it offered more payroll and accounting features, such as invoicing, estimates, and expenses.
-As it lacks most payroll management features, it comes at a steep price for the team and enterprise plan if you compare it to its competitors that already offer robust accounting features.
+Hourstack is your primary timesheet software option if you don’t need advanced tools.
+While Hourstack is a good project management software option, offering more payroll and accounting features, such as invoicing, estimates, and expenses, would be great.
+As it lacks most payroll management features, it comes at a steep price for the team and enterprise plan if you compare it to its competitors offering robust accounting features.